Children’s Eye Care

 - Exhibits difficulty with coordination

 Vision can be affected by many things, including the shape of the eyeball, how the eyes and brain work together, and by other diseases or medical conditions.
 The good news is that many eye disorders can be successfully identified and treated.

 The most common eye disorders are caused by the shape and alignment of the eyes, including:

 Strabismus is when the eyes do not align properly.
 This is often referred to as “crossed eyes.”

 Amblyopia is poor vision in one eye, and is sometimes referred to as “lazy eye.”
 It usually occurs before the age of eight.
 Infants born prematurely or with low birth weight are at greater risk.

-- Astigmatism is imperfect vision at any distance.
+- Astigmatism happens when the cornea is shaped in a way that creates imperfect vision at any distance.

 Eye exam schedule for kids